Thursday, June 4, 2020

 So, in both Renaissance Florence and Detroit in the 1960s, there was a marriage of artists willing to make their work accessible to a wide audience, and an audience that was thirsting for culture to give them permission to enjoy facets of experience that had been repressed.

 I realize I’m leaving out something extremely important.
 Florence in the late 1400s and early 1500s was heir to an artistic tradition stretching back hundreds of years.
-The city had been a center for art dating back to the great Byzantine paintings of Cimabue in the duocento (1200s of the Common Era).
+The city had been a center for art, dating back to the great Byzantine paintings of Cimabue in the duocento (1200s of the Common Era).
 Detroit music of the 1960s also drew heavily on centuries of civilization, building on the legacy of African and African American culture that can be traced back to the sacred rituals of Yoruba and Ibo religion of West Africa.
 Hubs of culture don’t appear in a vacuum.

 But for many great artists to flourish in a particular place and time, there does have to be that particular match and tinder of the artists’ willingness to bring their work to a wide audience, and a moment in history when the audience thirsts for art to meet a fundamental human need.